couchbaselabs/docs-ng/content/couchbase-manual-2.2/monitoring-couchbase.markdown

 There are basically two ways to monitor the disk queue, at a high-level from the Web UI or at a low-level from the individual node statistics.

-From the Web UI, click on Monitor Data Buckets and select the particular bucket that you want to monitor.
-Click "Configure View" in the top right corner and select the "Disk Write Queue" statistic.
-Closing this window will show that there is a new mini-graph.
+1. From the Web UI, click on Monitor Data Buckets and select the particular bucket that you want to monitor.
+1. Click "Configure View" in the top right corner and select the "Disk Write Queue" statistic.
+Closing this window shows that there is a new mini-graph.

 This graph is showing the Disk Write Queue for all nodes in the cluster.
 To get a deeper view into this statistic, you can monitor each node individually using the 'stats' output (see [Viewing Server Nodes](#couchbase-admin-web-console-server-nodes) for more information about